ddenhartigh-nishtech/Nishtech-2025-Optimizely-Opal-Hackathon-Challenge/ReadMe.md

 Opal will:

-1. Crawl the target site
+1. Crawl the target site for general information and main pages
-2. Analyze content and competitors
+2. Analyze recent content and competitors, perform competitive analysis
-3. Generate LLMS.txt
+3. Generate LLMS.txt from collected data
-4. Publish it (if connected to SaaS)
+4. Publish LLMS.txt